 If your visa application was refused

-There are a number of reasons why visa applications may be refused and end up at the Migration Review Tribunal.
+There are a number of reasons why visa applications may be refused and end up at the Administrative Appeals Tribunal.
 Sometimes applicants have made mistakes or chosen the wrong visa subclass to apply for.
 Often these applications have been prepared without the assistance of a professional migration agent.
 Immigration case officers too make sometimes mistakes, which may result in an unfair refusal.

-If this has happened to you and you would like to apply for merit review at the MRT or the RRT, our Registered Migration Agent, Margot can help you.
+If this has happened to you and you would like to apply for merit review at the AAT, our Registered Migration Agent, Margot can help you.

-An appeal at the Migration Review Tribunal is time consuming and it can be a frustrating and confusing process to deal with.
+An appeal at the Administrative Appeals Tribunal is time consuming and it can be a frustrating and confusing process to deal with.
 A Migration Agent can assist you throughout the process and ensure your application has the best chance of success

 What will happen if you apply for merit review?

 - As a first step Margot will apply for the full file the Department of Immigration and Border Protection holds on you, to ensure we have access to the same information your case officer based their decision on.